facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "restitution_coefficient"
 	- double
 	- The default coefficient of restitution.
 This can be overridden in Stage and Object Attributes.
-"rigid object paths"
-	- list of strings
-	- A list of locations to query for supported object files that should be available to be loaded into the world.

 `Stage Attributes`_
 ===================